Wayground Alternative for Language Teachers

 FeatureWaygroundQuizzz

-Student access methodGame code or student accountMagic Link — click and start, zero sign-up
+Student access methodCodes, assignments, or account-based flowsMagic Link — click and start, zero sign-up

 Japanese furiganaNot availableNative furigana annotations built in